Bound Book and Microfilm Scanning for Presidential Libraries

 “Due to the materials’ antiquity and unique nature, technicians digitized the volumes under the supervision and advisement of Mount Vernon staff.”

-Due to the materials’ antiquity and unique nature, experienced book scanning technicians digitized the volumes under the supervision and advisement of Mount Vernon staff, who commuted 63 miles to Crowley’s service bureau in Frederick, Md.
+Due to the materials’ antiquity and unique nature, experienced book scanning technicians digitized the volumes under the supervision and advisement of Mount Vernon staff, who commuted 63 miles to Crowley’s service bureau in Frederick, Maryland.
 Lee recalls, “This particular project was interesting because we worked side-by-side with the Crowley team throughout.
 We oversaw the handling of the materials and, in many cases, handled these rare and fragile materials ourselves while the Crowley team provided the expertise and technology necessary to achieve archival-quality scans.
 It was a true team effort.”

 President Franklin D. Roosevelt